alt-glitch/blog/content/posts/making-rl-envs.md

 Whenever I come across a new environment, I make sure to read through the paper and codebase if they have one.

 What I learned from here:
 - AgentDojo is also a framework on which tasks can be added.
-Reminds me of Agents Research Environment by Meta.
+Reminds me of the [Agents Research Environment by Meta](https://facebookresearch.github.io/meta-agents-research-environments/).
 I think frameworks like these which have good primitives exposed allow for even more tasks and combinations to be added for eval or trainings.
 - Current LLMs are able to finish 66% of the tasks without any attacks.
 - Consists of "user tasks" and "attacker/injection tasks".
 Both have checkers in the environment to verify completion.